nehraa/Omnyxnet/Website/Pangea-Net-Website-Guide-v2.md

    - Patent-worthy IP

 2. All-in-One Platform
-   - Competitors do ONE thing (IPFS = storage, BitTorrent = sharing)
+   - Competitors do ONE thing (storage, sharing, etc.)
    - We do storage + messaging + calls + translation
    - Network effects compound

 3. Business Model That Works
-   - IPFS has no revenue model (relies on funding)
+   - Some competitors lack sustainable revenue models (rely on funding)
    - Filecoin's blockchain creates friction for mainstream adoption
    - We use proven SaaS model
    - Can undercut AWS by 40-60% and still profit